-The major schedule changes adopted by the Board since 2000 are listed below:

-- 1. Added grade 4 and 8 state-level Reading and Mathematics every two years.
-(2002) [Prior to the 2002 ESEA reauthorization (NCLB), state assessments at grades 4 and 8 were given every two years with reading and writing in one biennium and mathematics and science in the next, i.e., these subjects and grade 12 subjects were tested once every four years.] - 2.
-Added the High School Transcript Study (HSTS) as a regularly scheduled study.
-(2005) - 3.
-Scheduled U.S. History, Civics and Geography on a once every four years cycle.
-(2005) - 4.
-Added Technology and Engineering Literacy (TEL) to the NAEP subjects assessed.
-(2005) - 5.
-Added grade 12 state-level Reading and Mathematics for volunteer states with a periodicity of every four years.
-(2008) - 6.
-Adjusted the periodicity of science to correspond to the periodicity of TIMSS to conduct international benchmarking studies in mathematics and science.
-(2010) - 7.
-Scheduled Writing as a technology based assessment, beginning with national data collections only and delaying fourth grade in order to complete a special study.
-(2010) other schedule changes and program adjustments from 2000 through 2015 have been due.
+Major change historical changes adopted by the Board since 2000 Year Adopted Added grade 4 and 8 state-level Reading and Mathematics every two years.
+[Prior to the 2002 ESEA reauthorization (NCLB), state assessments at grades 4 and 8 were given every two years with reading and writing in one biennium and mathematics and science in the next, i.e., these subjects and grade 12 subjects were tested once every four years.]
+2002 Added the High School Transcript Study (HSTS) as a regularly scheduled study.
+2005 Scheduled U.S. History, Civics and Geography on a once every four years cycle.
+2005 Added Technology and Engineering Literacy (TEL) to the NAEP subjects assessed.
+2005 Added grade 12 state-level Reading and Mathematics for volunteer states with a periodicity of every four years.
+2008 Adjusted the periodicity of science to correspond to the periodicity of TIMSS to conduct international benchmarking studies in mathematics and science.
+2010 Scheduled Writing as a technology based assessment, beginning with national data collections only and delaying fourth grade in order to complete a special study.
+2010 Added state-level results for voluntary assessments in: Science for grades 4 and 8 Civics and TEL for grade 8 Writing in grades 4, 8, and 12 2019 Added Trial Urban District Assessment (TUDA) results for voluntary assessments in Science and Writing in grades 4 and 8 2019 Eliminated foreign language (which was scheduled but never assessed), as well as arts, geography, and economics 2019

-Other schedule changes and program adjustments from 2000 through 2015 have been due primarily to budget constraints and/or technical challenges, considering options such as:
+Other schedule changes and program adjustments from 2000 through 2019 have been due primarily to budget constraints and/or technical challenges, considering options such as: